 For the true adventurers, the Samadhi tank is the ultimate experience and remains true to John C. Lilly’s vision of sensory escape and finding peace with the Self.
 This is by far my favorite tank!
 It’s smaller than most of the other tanks and does not offer a light or music-streaming options.

-But for those of you afraid of the dark or with a fear of tight spaces, the float pod may be the better choice as these are more spacious inside and allow for light and/or sound.
+But for those who are afraid of the dark or have a fear of tight spaces, the float pod may be the better choice, as these are more spacious inside and allow for light and/or sound.
 Music, guided meditations, podcasts, or whatever you like, can be streamed directly into the pod by simply attaching your iPhone to the audio cord in the float room.
 Although this doesn’t provide the same escape and truly “shut off” experience as the samadhi tank, it’s still a great way to reap the added benefits of floating in Epsom salt and being cut off from the distractions of the world for an hour.

 Tip: I started with the float pod and worked my way up to the Samadhi tank after 2 sessions or so.